5 Essentials of User Experience (UX) for Ecommerce

 While it’s impossible to create an individual site for each visitor, you can leverage the power of AI to tailor your site.

-Dialogue has employed a machine learning algorithm which continuously discards less successfully customer journeys and perfects ones that were successful.
+Dialogue has employed a machine learning algorithm that continuously discards less successful customer journeys and perfects ones that were successful.

 Speed Up Your Site

 There’s nothing worse than waiting for pages to load while you’re browsing for the perfect product.
 Your customers feel the same way, and it’s one of the most common reasons that your audience will jump to another site.

 Speed is so much more than the page load times.
 Here are two ways that you can optimize the purchase process and keep your shoppers moving efficiently through the sales funnel: